Mental Health and Wellbeing

 - Help children, parents/carers and staff to develop emotional resilience and to manage setbacks

 Supporting the mental health and wellbeing of all those in our community is vital to ensuring that we function successfully as a school and therefore, each Wednesday, we will share a top tip or quote via the Class Dojo whole school page and the school website.
-Parents and staff are also invited to join the Parent or Staff Wellbeing Strategy Teams and are encouraged to speak to Ms Wall if they wish to do so.
+Parents and staff are also invited to join the Parent or Staff Wellbeing Strategy Teams and are encouraged to speak to Ms Wall or Mrs Bevan Phillips if they wish to do so.

 In the first instance, would always advise you to talk to your child’s class teacher about their wellbeing; they may seek advice from: